Polybolos: Design

+A series of marks from ancient impacts on the walls of Pompeii, similar to those made by modern machine guns have been attributed to a polybolos operated by the troops of Roman commander Lucius Cornelius Sulla, who besieged the city in 89 BCE.

 Popular culture

 In 2010, a MythBusters episode was dedicated to building and testing a replica, and concluded that its existence as a historical weapon was plausible.
 However, the machine MythBusters built was prone to breakdowns that had to be fixed multiple times.